SaidhbhFoley/IrisFisher/README.md

 5. Species: <e/m> Iris setosa, Iris versicolor, Iris virginica<e/m>

 ![alt text](https://miro.medium.com/fit/c/1838/551/0*Uw37vrrKzeEWahdB)
-Image displaying the three species of Iris: <e/m> Iris versicolor, Iris setosa, Iris virginica<e/m>
+Image displaying the three species of Iris: *Iris versicolor, Iris setosa, Iris virginica*

 <p>Since it's publication it has been widely used in the field of data analytics, and is still used to this day.
 The Iris Dataset is the best known dataset in pattern recognition literature.<p>